 |This leather-clad beauty takes her leather garments seriously.|

 Whether you’re in the market for a new take on the bomber jacket or a sensational new handbag or bustier sporting plenty of fringes, which will be big this spring 2018, you want to be sure of the leather or suede’s quality before plunking down your money.
-Therefore, before you head to the store to shop for a new spring jacket, coat, pants, skirt, handbag or shoes, here are some helpful tips to distinguish between luxe leather and lesser quality goods.
+Therefore, before planning to shop for leather or suede for a new spring jacket, coat, pants, skirt, handbag or shoes, here are some helpful tips to distinguish between luxe leather and lesser quality goods.

 Synthetic leathers are man-made to imitate the look of real leather.
 They are less costly than actual leather and usually a sound option for those that prefer vegan material to an animal hide.